sb745/VocaDB-X/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report any bugs you found in latest app version.
-Include beta version
+about: Report any bugs you found in the latest app version
 title: ''
 labels: bug
 assignees: ''